 Together with Microsoft, Estonia had the first test of the digital continuity in September 2014, with the goal of maintaining e-government services by using local back-up, and if it was to fail, the abroad-based services would take over.
 That presented some challenges.

 Legal challenges stem from personal data laws being very strict in Europe.
 Not just back-up services for computers, but users data must be securely protected, and when sent in diplomatic missions abroad internet laws can be unclear.

 - The way the internet deals with addresses—the Domain Name System (DNS)

-- For complex services the software that processes certain data also need to be exported and backed up.
+- For complex services, the software that processes certain data also needs to be exported and backed up.